amirshehataornl/libfabric/man/fi_shm.7.md

   page fault is reported, so that there is valid address translation for the remaining addresses in the command.
 This minimizes DSA page faults.
 Default false

+*FI_SHM_USE_XPMEM*
+ : SHM requires the use of either CMA or XPMEM.
+If FI_SHM_USE_XPMEM is set to 1, the provider will select XPMEM over CMA if XPMEM is availble.

 # SEE ALSO

 [`fabric`(7)](fabric.7.html),